DaMaGepyHUN/TurtleChatColors/readme.txt

   Stockades, Dire Maul, Deadmines, GS, or words like Healer, Quest run, etc.
 - Repaces/reformats the Turtle system messages, coloring them, making names clickable + class-colored, showing more info about location (if in guild)
-- My auto-response in guildchat is a secret switch, so the addon wont spam it automatcally for others.
+- My auto-response in guildchat is a secret switch so the addon won't spam it automatcally for others.
 I made it so people without the addon can still see the death location and class (which I always wanted to know)
 - no GUI, just "install" and it works.
 Should work with pfUI too, adding the